-For the above reasons, KHNP submitted an Accident Management Plan (AMP) for nuclear power plants with enhanced standards in the event of an accident to the regulatory body in 2019.
-The AMP consists of design based accidents, multiple failure accidents that exceed design basis, severe accidents, and natural disasters that exceed design basis[1].
-In 2020, the regulatory body began asking questions about KHNP's AMP submitted in 2019, and KHNP has been responding to the regulatory body's questions to date.
+In 2019, KHNP submitted a nuclear accident management plan(AMP) that strengthened the standards for all nuclear power plants in KOREA to the regulatory body.
+The AMP consists of design based accidents, multiple failure accidents that exceed design basis, severe accidents, and natural disasters that exceed design basis [1][5].
+In 2020, the regulatory body began asking questions about KHNP's AMP submitted in 2019, and KHNP has been responding to the regulatory body's questions to date [5].

-During the question and answer process, the regulatory body asked for an analysis of "Loss of condenser vacuum with one POSRV open failure accident" in addition to the nine accidents for which an AMP must be prepared under the law.
+During the question and answer process, the regulatory body asked for an analysis of "Loss of condenser vacuum with one PSV open failure accident" in addition to the nine accidents for which an AMP must be prepared under the law.

-In this paper, we analyzed the "Loss of condenser vacuum with one POSRV open failure accident" for APR1400 requested by the regulatory body to determine whether the accident had a similar level of risk to the nine multiple failure accidents prescribed by law.
+In this paper, we analyzed the "Loss of condenser vacuum with one PSV open failure accident" for OPR1000 requested by the regulatory body to determine whether the accident had a similar level of risk to the nine multiple failure accidents prescribed by law.